- Of Counsel

 Local Government Law

 The Local Government Law Practice Group specializes in providing legal services for municipalities and other governmental bodies throughout the entire state of New Jersey.
-The Group is honored to have several attorneys that have been awarded and recognized for their professional contributions to the scope of municipal law.

 Real Estate & Land Use